 We all have mental health.
 Many people have mental illness at some point in their life.
 Mental health issues such as depression and bipolar disorder are a terrible thing if left untreated.
 I have struggled with depression at various points, and have family members with their own challenges.
 I have 2 friends who live with forms of psychosis / schizophrenia.
 Many of us have experienced the correlation between creativity & mental health.

+A number of famous musicians have died by suicide as a result of mental health issues.
 In late May 2019 tragedy struck in my own life, and I lost a friend & musician with whom I used to play between 2004-2012, who had died by suicide after struggling with bipolar disorder.
 A number of famous musicians have died by suicide as a result of mental health issues e.g. Chester Bennington.

 Cheeky aspires to raise awareness, approach and challenge any stigma, provide safe space(s) for people to share their challenges and provide resources to help artists, creatives, entrepreneurs & performers to manage their mental health.
-What mental health resources are specifically aimed at artists?
-Are artists such talented and creative communicators because of trauma and difficulty in life?
-Do artists have particular mechanisms or processes or brains/minds to understand & manage mental health?

 Through our experience, we have come to recognise that there's often a correlation between creativity and mental health.
 As a society we need to create and maintain timely access to support for those who are struggling.
 Many of us express, share & work through our struggles through creative endeavours.
 We can come together and support struggling artists so that they thrive rather than survive.
 We are committed to active listening, advocating, educating, and supporting people through the arts.
 We remain focused on ensuring that help is at the ready for people struggling with their mental health.